Written by Dwight Kramer.

 No matter where your new ceiling fan is located, you are ready to enjoy its fresh air feeling and lower utility bills.

-NW Iowa Electrical Inspector Supervisor
+Iowa Electrical Inspector Supervisor

 Department of Public Safety